mrhatch97/tensorflow-msk-acquisition/README.md

 ## Model Training
 The structure of the model is defined in `model_training/model_definition.py`.
-It is based on the time series classifier presented [here](https://keras.io/examples/timeseries/timeseries_classification_from_scratch/), but modified in two ways: two copies of the 3-step sub-layers are removed to simplify the model, and it is augmented to accept complex inputs instead of a real signal.
+It is based on the time series classifier presented [here](https://keras.io/examples/timeseries/timeseries_classification_from_scratch/), but modified in two ways: one copy of the 3-step sub-layers is removed to simplify the model, and it is augmented to accept complex inputs instead of a real signal.
 The I and Q channels of the complex baseband signal are presented to the model as separate real-valued tensors; a copy of the time series classifier is then run on each channel separately.
 The results of the classifier are then combined with an averaging layer, and then fed into a final densely-connected layer that estimates the probability of each symbol rate.
 This architecture is shown below:

 ![model architecture](images/model_architecture.png)

 The model can be trained using `model_training/create_model.py`.
-Since the model is quite simple, but powerful enough to easily handle the classification task, the training converges to virtually perfect accuracy within only 15 epochs.
-Training proceeds very quickly and can be easily done on even a fairly old desktop GPU (e.g. a NVIDIA GTX 970).
+Since the model is quite simple, but powerful enough to handle the classification task, the training converges to quite good accuracy within only 3 or 4 epochs.
+Training proceeds relatively quickly and can be easily done on even a fairly old desktop GPU (e.g. a NVIDIA GTX 970).
 In light of how fast it is, no checkpoints are generated; instead, the model is simply saved at the end of the training sequence.